-- A health care provider can perform skin tests to check for serum sensitivity before giving antiserum.
+- A provider can perform skin tests to check for serum sensitivity before giving antiserum.

-- If you are sensitive to an antiserum, your health care provider may use a method that desensitizes you to the antiserum, at least temporarily.
+- If you are sensitive to an antiserum, your provider may use a method that desensitizes you to the antiserum, at least temporarily.

 Treatment for serum sickness is aimed at reducing symptoms.
-Your doctor may prescribe antihistamines or analgesics (nonsteroidal anti-inflammatory drugs), along with topical medications to relieve itching or rash.
+Your doctor may prescribe antihistamines or analgesics (NSAIDs), along with topical medications to relieve itching or rash.
 In serious cases, your doctor may prescribe corticosteroids, such as prednisone.
 Normally, there is no need for hospitalization.
-Fever typically gets better within 48 - 72 hours of treatment.
+Fever typically gets better within 48 to 72 hours of treatment.

 Complementary and Alternative Therapies

-The following nutrients may help support your immune system and reduce allergic reactions in general, though there is no scientific evidence that they will be effective for serum sickness and, as noted, some may make serum sickness worse.
+The following nutrients may help support your immune system and reduce allergic reactions, though there is no scientific evidence they will be effective for serum sickness.
+As noted, some may make serum sickness worse.
 Talk to your doctor before taking any of these supplements.

 Following these nutritional tips may help reduce risks and symptoms:

 - Eliminate all suspected food allergens, including dairy, wheat (gluten), soy, corn, preservatives, and chemical food additives.
 Your health care provider may want to test you for food allergies.